The first message is not enough

 What a follow-up sequence actually looks like

 The timing between messages matters.
 Too fast and it feels like spam.
 Too slow and the lead has already moved on.
-The goal is to stay present without being pushy.
-A 2-hour gap after the first message, followed by a 24-hour gap, followed by a 48-hour gap is a reasonable structure for most home service businesses.
+ResponsePro spaces follow-ups using quiet hours and tier-specific scheduling so you stay present without being pushy.

 Once the lead responds at any point, the sequence stops.
 You do not want automated messages going out to someone who is already in a conversation with you.
-The system needs to be smart enough to suppress further follow-ups the moment a reply comes in.
+The system suppresses further follow-ups the moment a reply comes in.

 Why sequences convert better than single messages